lmanini/eth-vanity-generator/README.md

 There's a couple of reasons why I wanted to make this:

-- Whilst reading [Mastering Ethereum] (https://github.com/ethereumbook/ethereumbook), I got a glimpse at how key pairs are generated and addresses derived, so I wanted to use this to make use of what I had just read.
+- Whilst reading [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook), I got a glimpse at how key pairs are generated and addresses derived, so I wanted to use this to make use of what I had just read.
 - I always wanted to create addresses with custom-defined prefixes, but could never fully trust an online resource to do it for me: so I implemented my own, which can be built and run locally with no need for an